harrisonized/harrisonized.github.io/_posts/2023-11-15-r-scripting.md

 	results.append(df)
 ```

 Therefore, I was suprised to learn that actually, R does not work that way.
-Instead, R primarily uses [copy-on-modify](https://adv-r.hadley.nz/names-values.html#copy-on-modify), meaning that when you append a list, the entire list will get copied.
+Instead, R primarily uses [copy-on-modify](https://adv-r.hadley.nz/names-values.html#copy-on-modify), meaning that when you append a list, [the entire list will get copied](https://adv-r.hadley.nz/perf-improve.html#avoid-copies).
 This can lead to a lot of unnecessary copying of data, which causes significant slowdowns.
-[Here's an example](https://adv-r.hadley.nz/names-values.html#modify-in-place) from Hadley Wickham where updating a particular value in a dataframe results in it being copied three times for each iteration.

 I haven't found a good workaround for this yet, but the solution seems to be to use an [R environment](https://adv-r.hadley.nz/names-values.html#env-modify) due to its modify-in-place properties.
 Here's a [StackOverflow post](https://stackoverflow.com/questions/17046336/here-we-go-again-append-an-element-to-a-list-in-r/17050160#17050160) discussing the approach.